 If you’re wondering, “can you wear gold plated jewelry in the shower,” the answer is no, you cannot.
 Showering with gold plated jewelry or immersing the item under water for long periods of time can cause the gold layer to completely wear off.

 If you’re looking to resell your gold plated jewelry item and want to know if it is worth anything, the truth is that gold plated jewelry items are not worth much.
 The reason for this is that the coating, or layer, of gold on the outside of the item is so thin that there are only a few microns of gold in the plating.
 The cost to refine the plated item is higher than the cost of a solid gold item (10K to 24K), so there really isn’t any value in refining it.
 Gold filled jewelry might have some value and might be worth something, however!

 Watch Battery Buyers says that you can expect to get $15 to $20 per pound of real gold plated items, sometimes more.
-If the item is “flash gold plated,” however, the value is basically zero, since these items being to flake and chip within minutes of handling.
+If the item is “flash gold plated,” however, the value is basically zero, since these items begin to flake and chip within minutes of handling.

 If you’re wondering how to take care of gold plated jewelry so that it doesn’t tarnish, chip, or wear, we’ve got some pointers for you!
 Following a care regime for your gold plated jewelry is essential to making your jewelry last longer.
 It can be difficult to know exactly how long does gold plated jewelry last or how to clean tarnished gold plated jewelry, but we can help!
 If you want to keep the brightness and luster of the gold plating, there are a few care regimes you can follow:

 (For other kinds of jewelry, check out our Complete Guide: How To Clean Jewelry!)

 How to Make Gold Plated Jewelry Gold Again